 George Floyd was the victim of morally corrupt men.
-They exercised power over a citizen who was already a victim of systemic racism and poverty, out of a job, and desperate to survive.
-He was someone’s son, father, brother, uncle who was no threat to the men in front of him.
+They exercised power over a man who was already a victim of systemic racism and poverty, out of a job, and desperate to survive.
+He was someone’s son, father, brother, uncle.
 Their unspeakable actions were facilitated by their belief that they could get away with murder.
 Across America, people are pushing back.
 It’s a moment we have been waiting for.
 It’s tragic that so many people have lost their lives in order for us to speak up and mobilize.
 We must keep going.

 Led by our artists, New Ballet will donate funds from our Giving Tuesday campaign to equal justice initiatives in Memphis and continue our work to reach families with food and the message that we are here for their children when we are all able to be together again.

 In the meantime, we will continue to teach, dance, learn, and expand programming in the best way we can.
 In line with our mission, we will place equity at the center of every decision and practice kindness in our daily interactions with one another.

 We will grow together.